-Each local authority is obliged to prepare a litter management plan for its own area.
-This plan sets out the local authority's objectives to prevent and control litter as well as measures to encourage public awareness of litter.
-The plan must also set out the measures and arrangements by which the authority intends to achieve its objectives.
-In preparing a litter management plan, the local authority is obliged to consult with local community and voluntary interests before a plan is adopted by the council members.
+Each local authority must prepare a litter management plan for its area, setting out its objectives to prevent and control litter, along with measures to encourage public awareness of litter.
+The plan must also set out measures and arrangements by which the local authority intends to achieve these objectives.
+In preparing its litter management plan, the authority must consult with local community and voluntary interests.

-You can be issued with an on-the-spot fine by a litter warden appointed by your local authority or by a member of the Gardai.
-If you are convicted of a litter offence, you may also be required by the court to pay the local authority's costs and expenses in investigating the offence and any costs incurred in bringing the prosecution.
+On-the-spot fines can be issued by a litter warden appointed by the local authority or by a Garda.
+If you are convicted of a litter offence, the court may also require you to pay the local authority's costs and expenses in investigating the offence and any costs incurred in bringing the prosecution.

-If you either own or are responsible for a place to which the public has access (i.e, places like a school campus, public park, train or bus station or the precincts of a shopping centre), you are obliged by law to keep the place litter-free, regardless of how the litter got there.
+If you either own or are responsible for a place to which the public has access, for example, a school campus, public park, train or bus station or the precincts of a shopping centre, you are obliged by law to keep the place litter-free, regardless of how the litter got there.

-The owner or occupier of property that can be seen from a public place, is also obliged to keep the property free of litter.
-This means that any outdoor area on your property visible from a public place must be kept free of litter.
-Failure to keep your property free of litter can result in a fine or prosecution by your local authority.
+If you are the owner or occupier of property, any outdoor area on your property that is visible from a public place must be kept free of litter.
+Failure to do this can result in a fine or prosecution by your local authority.

-Where litter has accumulated on property for any reason and this litter is visible from a public place, the local authority can issue a notice to the owner or occupier requiring the prompt removal of the litter.
-Such a notice can also set down precautionary measures to be put in place to prevent a reoccurrence.
-If a property owner or occupier fails or refuses to do everything that has been requested, the local authority has the power to do whatever is necessary itself and require the owner or occupier to pay all of the costs involved.
+Where litter has accumulated on property for any reason and is visible from a public place, the local authority can issue a notice to the owner or occupier requiring its prompt removal.
+Such a notice can also set down precautionary measures to be taken to prevent a reoccurrence.
+If the owner or occupier does not fully comply with the notice, the local authority can do whatever is necessary itself and require the owner or occupier to pay all of the costs involved.

-The promoters or organisers of major events (i.e, football matches and social and sporting events) are required to ensure that they have litter control measures in place at the venue and in the surrounding vicinity before, during and after the event.
-This task can be undertaken by the local authority but the promoter/organiser must bear the costs involved.
+The promoters or organisers of major events, such as football matches, music festivals etc., are required to ensure that litter control measures are in place at the venue and in the surrounding vicinity before, during and after the event.
+The local authority can undertake this task but the promoter or organiser must bear the costs involved.

-Operators of mobile food outlets selling fast food or beverages or other outlets such as those selling farm produce are obliged to provide suitable litter bins in the vicinity of their outlets.
-Also, they must clean up any litter arising from the operation of their outlets within a radius of 100 metres of their outlet.
+Operators of mobile food outlets selling fast food or beverages, or other outlets such as those selling farm produce, must provide suitable litter bins in the vicinity of their outlets.
+They must also clean up any litter arising from the outlet’s operation within a radius of 100 metres.

-If your local authority finds material that is illegally dumped and establishes the identity of the owner of the material, that person will have a case to answer without necessarily having to be caught in the act.
-In addition, extra powers are also available to your local authority to require a householder or business operator to indicate how and where they are disposing of their waste.
-This is particularly relevant if the householder or business owner is not availing of a refuse collection service or is not bringing their waste to an authorised disposal facility.
+If a local authority can establish who owns material that has been illegally dumped, the owner has a case to answer, even if they haven’t been caught in the act of dumping.
+In addition, local authorities can require a householder or business operator to indicate how and where they are disposing of their waste.
+This can be relevant if the person does not use a refuse collection service or bring their waste to an authorised disposal facility.

-You can read more about the responsibilities of dog owners, in our document about control of dogs.
+Read more about the responsibilities of dog owners in our document on control of dogs.

-The law forbids the putting up of posters/signs on poles or other structures in public places unless you have the written permission of the owner of the pole or other structure in advance of putting up the posters/signs and requires that an article or advertisement must carry the name and address of the person:
+It is illegal to put up posters or signs on poles or other structures in public places, unless you have the written permission of the owner of the pole or other structure before you put them up.
+Any article or advertisement must carry the name and address of the person:

-The placing of advertising leaflets on car windscreens is illegal.
-If you are proposing to distribute advertising leaflets in the street, you should first check with the local authority to see if they have introduced any local litter restrictions, which they are entitled to do.
+If you plan to distribute advertising leaflets in the street, you should first check with the local authority to see if there are any local litter restrictions.
+It is illegal to place advertising leaflets on car windscreens.

 You will be charged an on-the-spot fine of €150 for leaving or throwing litter in a public place.
 There is a maximum fine of €3,000 if you are convicted of a litter offence in the District Court

-For information about the litter policies in your area, including information on your duties and obligations, maximum fines and penalties, contact your local authority.
+For information about litter policies in your area, or to apply for grant aid for an anti-litter awareness project, contact your local authority, contact your local authority.